U8NWXD/batch_crop/README.md

 ```
 (output from `tree`)

-Running `python batch_crop.py images ARW` opens a window displaying either
+Running `python batch_crop.py` opens a window with a button to `Load Image`.
-`img1.ARW` or `img2.ARW`.
+Clicking that and selecting either `img1.ARW` or `img2.ARW` loads the selected
+image into the window.
 You can then click-and-drag to draw a box on the
 image.
-When happy with the selection, click `Crop All` to crop all images with
+When happy with the selection, click `Crop All Matching Images` to crop
-the `ARW` extension to the box drawn.
-This creates a directory that looks like
+all images in the `images` directory with the `ARW` extension to the box drawn.
+This creates a directory that looks like this:
-this:

 ```
 images